mohamedkhalaf110/End-to-end-Gravity-Books-project/README.md

 # End-to-end-Gravity-Books-project

-start feom creating data warhouse schema then ETL using SSIS
+start from creating data warhouse schema then ETL using SSIS

-Frist i configured data warhouse schema in sql server ms

 Create data cubes for analyzing orders and customer data.